Malabarba/aggressive-indent-mode/README.md

 ### Manual Installation ###

-If you don’t want to install from Melpa, you can download it manually, place it in your `load-path` and require it with
+If you don't want to install from Melpa, you can download it manually, place it in your `load-path` and require it with

     (require 'aggressive-indent)